Mary Howitt: Women's rights activism

 Mary Howitt strongly supported the advancement of women's rights as a professional writer, an editor, translator, mother and campaigner.
 Her periodical Howitt's Journal (1847–1848), co-edited with her husband, contained a progressive political agenda that allowed women to engage in debates on social and political issues.
 She translated the works of the Swedish novelist Fredrika Bremer who also championed women's rights.
 As a mother she gave her two daughters, Anna Mary Howitt and Margaret Howitt, every opportunity to develop their professional careers.
 In a letter addressed to her sister Anna she insisted that 'Girls must be made independent.'
 Through her eldest daughter Anna Mary and her good friend Barbara Leigh Smith Bodichon, author of the pamphlet A Brief Summary of the Laws of England Concerning Women (1854), she became involved as secretary of the Married Women's Property Committee (MWPC).
 This committee included other eminent and established professional women writers and Leigh Smith's friends such as Anna Mary, Bessie Rayner Parkes and Eliza Bridell Fox.
 Leigh Smith drafted a petition, which was circulated nationally, with a request for signatures to support a Married Women's Property Bill.
 Of the 26.000 signatures which were gathered, Mary Howitt personally collected hundreds of signatures.
 At the head of the petition some respectable married women were placed such as Mary Howitt, Elizabeth Barrett Browning and Elizabeth Gaskell.
+She was also one of the 1500 women who signed the first mass petition for women's suffrage in 1866.
+Together with her married eldest daughter she continued the campaigns for votes for women and married women's property rights.
+They both contributed to a pamphlet Opinions of women on women's suffrage published by the Central Committee of the National Society for Women's Suffrage in 1879, pleading for votes for women.